India’s Unicorns (2025 Update): The Complete Guide to India’s 100+ Billion-Dollar Startups

 83. Furlenco: Online furniture rental platform.

-89. Chumbak: Lifestyle brand known for its fun and quirky products.
+89. Chumbak: Lifestyle brand known for quirky designs.

-90. WhiteHat Jr: Online platform for teaching coding to kids.
+90. WhiteHat Jr: Online coding classes for kids.

-93. Servify: Device lifecycle management platform offering extended warranty and AMC.
+93. Servify: Device lifecycle management, warranty, and AMC.

-94. Cashify: Platform for selling used smartphones and electronic devices.
+94. Cashify: Platform to sell used smartphones and electronics.

 97. Ixigo: Travel and hotel booking platform.